 Chemistry is about materials, their uses, their structures and properties, and how these can be modified by chemical reactions.
 The study of chemistry enables you to inquire about the use that society makes of its resources and of the impact of that use on the planet.
-Appropriate excursions provide you with the opportunity to experience the implications of the subject for society.
+Opportunities for excursions provide you with the chance to consider the implications of the subject for society.
 You discover answers to such questions as:

-- What are food flavours?

-- · Can rusting be stopped?

-- How much preservative is used in white wine?

-- Is ATP really a high energy molecule?

-- · Are there replacements for CFCs?

-- How much energy is released from various fuels and how much carbon dioxide is released?

-- What is the suitability of various electrical cells for their uses?
+- What are food flavours? - · Can rusting be stopped? - How much preservative is used in white wine? - What does it mean to be a high energy molecule? - Are there replacements for CFCs? - How much energy and carbon dioxide is released from various fuels? - What is the suitability of various electrical cells for their uses?

 - Electrochemistry

 - Rates of reactions and energy in reactions

 - Equilibrium processes

-- · Organic chemistry
+- Organic chemistry

 - Acids

 - Gases

 - · The periodic table

 - · Quantitative chemistry

 - Analytical techniques